Ovaranwen Nogbaisi waltzes across Terra Kulture

 Decades after the oft talked about restitution of the looted Benin artefacts began, it wasn’t until 2021 that concrete steps taken by the Federal Government on that began yielding dividends, with Germany and other European countries agreeing to return the treasures.

-Recently, “Okukor”, a Benin Bronze, was returned to Nigeria by Cambridge University, UK, raising the hope for more things to come.
-For those not fully cognisant of the history, perhaps the staging of Sanusi’s play, Ovoramwen Nogbaisi: How Those Benin Treasures Got Away, at Terra Kulture, Victoria Island, Lagos, by students of Fountain Height School, Lagos, as part of its 50th Anniversary celebrations, would refresh their memories.
+Recently, “Okukor”, a Bini Bronze, was returned to Nigeria by Cambridge University, UK, raising the hope for more things to come.
+For those not fully cognisant of the history, perhaps the staging of Sanusi’s play, Ovonramwen Nogbaisi: How Those Bini Treasures Got Away, at Terra Kulture, Victoria Island, Lagos, by students of the Fountain School, Lagos, as part of its 50th Anniversary celebrations, would refresh their memories.

-The performers’ costume was modelled after Benin traditional dressing: bare chested chiefs with wrappers tied round their waists; Oba Ovaranwen with a regal ensemble; maidens with beaded ankles and net tops.
+The performers’ costume was modelled after Bini traditional dressing: bare chested chiefs with wrappers tied round their waists; Oba Ovonramwen with a regal ensemble; maidens with beaded ankles and net tops.
 Frenetic dance steps and luring drums charged the atmosphere.
 “Ojuju is coming”, which echoed from time to time, was an innuendo for the imperialist.

 The play had a fair share of rage on both sides.
 The uncompromising Oba and his warriors suppressed the British army and its black subalterns.
 The British regrouped and overran the Benin Kingdom, and the looting spree that followed was a sore point in history.

-Mrs Faith Eweniwe, the Headteacher of Fountain Height School, Lagos, said it was a good thing to stage the play as a way of celebrating our cultural heritage.
+Mrs Faith Eweniwe, the Headteacher of the Fountain School, Lagos, said it was a good thing to stage the play as a way of celebrating our cultural heritage.

 “Students have started forgetting our history.
 So we have to bring some events that happened in the past that they ought to know.
 So we decided, being the grand finale of the 50th anniversary of the school, to do something different to make it more spectacular,” she said.